 Based on the true story of Helmuth Hubener, The Boy Who Dared is written in flashback.
 I wasn’t the biggest fan of the writing style, but it tells the inspiring story of three brave teenagers who spoke out against Hitler by writing illegal anti-Nazi pamphlets.

-Inspired by the author’s life, a nine year old girl and her family must flee to Switzerland in pre-WWII.
-It offers an introduction on why they were forced to move and shows their struggles adapting to a new land.
+Inspired by the author’s life, a nine-year-old girl and her family must flee to Switzerland in pre-WWII.
+It offers an introduction to why they were forced to move and shows their struggles adapting to a new land.

 I’ve read several of Alan Gratz’s novels and have never been disappointed.
 In this true story, we follow along the journey of a teenager who survives ten different concentration camps and two death marches.
-It’s beautifully written, amazing story, and Jack had a sense of humanity that I found quite wonderful that really set this apart from other Holocaust stories.
-Grab the novel study here.
+It’s a gripping, amazing story that will leave your heart aching during several parts.
+Jack had a sense of humanity that I found incredible, which really sets this apart from other Holocaust stories.
+This book is included in my Holocaust Unit Study for grades 6-8, Tell Them We Remember.

 A few more: